dudewad/paws-web/README.md

 The items in your respective `/site/` directory should all be uploaded to the root directory for your target environment.
 For example, all `/dist/staging/site/` items should be uploaded to the root directory for `staging.pawsforabeer.com`.

 The items in your respective `/asset/` directory should all be uploaded to the root directory for the target environment's asset root.
 For example, all `/dist/prod/asset/` items should be uploaded to the root director for `asset.pawsforabeer.com`.

+## Image Creation

+Responsive image support:

+Breakpoints are at the following size ranges:

+ - "xs": 000px -> 480px
+ - "sm": 481px -> 768px
+ - "md": 769px -> 992px
+ - "lg": 993px -> 1200px
+ - "xl": 1201px -> up

+When authoring images, don't make an image wider than the maximum size for it's size.
+For instance, an image intended for mobile should never be larger than 480px wide.
+Since this is responsive design, the heigh is irrelevant - only widths matter.